blazepower/DSCI_133_Project/README.md

-# DSCI_133_Project
+# DSCI 133 Project
+## Machine Learning: The Accuracy and Shortfalls of Artificial Intelligence in Fact Checking Presidential Candidates

-Authored by Rishik Hombal, Brandon Rudolph, and Jack Zhang
+#### Authored by Rishik Hombal, Brandon Rudolph, and Jack Zhang
 ***
 [DataGather.py](https://github.com/blazepower/DSCI_133_Project/blob/master/DataGather.py) is code which gathers and cleans the candidates Tweets.